TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 !!! attention

-    If you need to do any changes only edit the `docker-compose.yml` file and activate the changes when you type `sudo docker-compose up -d` again.
+    If you need to do any changes, only edit the `docker-compose.yml` file.
+To activate the changes, run the command `sudo docker-compose -f /volume1/docker/appdata/docker-compose.yml up -d` again.

-    Any changes you do/did in the GUI will be reverted when you run the docker-compose.
+    Any changes you do/did in the GUI will be reverted when you run the docker-compose command.

-    Just don't use the GUI !!!
+    Just don't use the GUI, only for information purposes !!!

 --8<-- "includes/hardlinks/docker-compose-commands.md"